Why MRI at North Houston X-Ray and Imaging Center?

 Sounds You Will Hear During the Scan

-While the MRI system is scanning, you will hear a faint, variating knocking sound.
-This sound is a produced by the scan process.
-If you would rather not hear the sounds, we can give you ear plugs.
-We also have a variety of music to help you relax, and you’re welcome to bring your own CDs, MP3 player, iPod, etc. A two-way intercom system allows you and the technologist to communicate with each other.
+While the MRI system scans, you will hear a faint, variating knocking sound.
+The scan process produces this sound.
+If you would rather not hear the sounds, we can give you earplugs.
+We also have a variety of music to help you relax, and you’re welcome to bring your CDs, MP3 player, iPod, etc. A two-way intercom system allows you and the technologist to communicate.

 Delivery of MRI Results

-We fax a preliminary report to your doctor as soon as the radiologist reads your film, usually the same day.
+We fax a preliminary report to your doctor when the radiologist reads your film, usually on the same day.
 Your doctor will be sent the full, transcribed report on the next business day.

 Open MRI Has High Quality

-Images from our Hitachi OPEN MRI Systems compare very well to the images generated in a closed system.
+Images from our Hitachi OPEN MRI Systems compare very well to those generated in a closed system.
 Using state-of-the-art technology and aggressively pursuing the latest developments in protocols has allowed us to improve the quality of scans generated by Open Advanced MRI dramatically.

 MRI’s for Children